Bihari brothers

-The Bihari brothers, Lester, Jules, Saul and Joe, were American businessmen of Hungarian Jewish origins.
-They were the founders of Modern Records in Los Angeles and its subsidiaries, such as Meteor Records, based in Memphis.
-The Bihari brothers were significant figures in the process that transformed rhythm and blues into rock and roll, which appealed to white audiences in the 1950s.
+The Bihari brothers, Lester, Jules, Saul and Joe, were American businessmen of Hungarian Jewish origin.
+They founded Modern Records in Los Angeles and its subsidiaries, such as Meteor Records, based in Memphis.
+They were significant figures in the transformation of black oriented rhythm and blues into rock and roll which appealed to more white audiences in the 1950s.

 Origins

 The brothers' parents were Hungarian Jewish immigrants from Austria-Hungary to the U.S. Edward Bihari (1882–1930) was born in Budapest.
 Esther "Esti" Taub (1886–1950) was born in Homonna, Hungary (now Humenné, Slovakia).
 They were married in Philadelphia (U.S.) in 1911.
 The couple had four sons: